-Education is properly under the authority of state and local governments, but there is a role that the federal government can and should play.
-More than a decade ago, Congress and then President Bush had an opportunity to change that with "No Child Left Behind (NCLB)."
+Education is properly under the authority of state and local governments, but there is a role the federal government can and should play.
+More than a decade ago, Congress and then President Bush had a real opportunity to make a positive impact on education with "No Child Left Behind (NCLB)."
 Unfortunately, this legislation did little to improve our public schools.
 I was one of only 41 members of the House to vote against NCLB because at the time, I did not think the federal government was fulfilling its existing obligations.
 I also feared it would not do enough to help states meet the additional requirements imposed under NCLB.
 Unfortunately, all those concerns proved to be well founded.

 In the years since NCLB became law, education was consistently underfunded.
 In December of 2015, Congress passed the Student Success Act, which reauthorizes the Elementary and Secondary Education Act and essentially replaces No Child Left Behind.
 This bipartisan compromise increases funding for education, specifically directing resources to STEM education and teacher training.
 It also gives states the flexibility to design accountability systems that best reflect the needs of their school systems.